Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 ***Fiin, Champion and Stud of Clan Stoneback***

-Strategic war-planning among the Big Three---himself, Grandfather Vark, and the Great Father---often started out as a muscular sort of male bonding event that could only be described as *painfully* Stoneback in its nature.
+Strategic war-planning among the Big Three - himself, Grandfather Vark, and the Great Father - often started out as a muscular sort of male bonding event that could only be described as *painfully* Stoneback in its nature.

 First, they got together, and there was a protracted brawl.
 The outline of what they needed to do got talked about in-between trash-talk, happy growls, and the mild-but-inevitable embarrassment of being crushed *like a nava hatchling* under the Great Father’s strength.